Start9Labs/documentation/site/source/user-manual/service-guides/lightning/connecting-lnbits.rst

       :width: 40%
       :alt: lnbits-lnd-cln-installed

    .. tip:: Remember - if you intend to connect BlueWallet or Zeus, that will only be possible with LND.
+Alby can work with both.

 #.
 Head to LNbits on your server, click on **Properties** and copy the address under **(Tor) Superuser Account**: